 Create a common API lifecycle practice

-A first step to cutting back on lost APIs is defining a lifecycle that can be adopted by your organization.
+First, you need to get a process in place and define a lifecycle that can be adopted and enforced within your organization.
 This involves defining well documented series of stages that an API progress through.

 Here is a common set: